tiramisutes/qPCR-Pipeline/README.md

 # Real-Time RCP (qPCR) Pipeline
 Auto-analysis for Real-Time RCP (qPCR) data.

 This qPCR experiment usually have two group: Control (CK) and sample, and at least two type genes: [Housekeeping Gene](https://en.wikipedia.org/wiki/Housekeeping_gene) (HG) and Target Gene (TG).
-In our lab this usually lable with ub7 and ve.
+In our lab this usually label with ub7 and ve.

 * [Dependencies](#Dependencies)
 * [INPUT](#INPUT)